 NCATS gives priority to those resources and projects that catalyze innovation in translational science and enable the biomedical research community to realize the potential of science to deliver tangible improvements in human health.
 Individual consideration is given to each grant application.
-Final award decisions are based on a variety of criteria, including but not limited to scientific merit, program relevance and balance, responsiveness to the Center’s priorities, and availability of funds.
+Final award decisions are based on a variety of criteria, including scientific merit, program relevance and balance, responsiveness to the Center’s priorities, and availability of funds.

-Fiscal Year 2013
+Fiscal Year 2014

-Competing grants will be funded at appropriate levels based on programmatic and Office of Grants Management funding recommendations.
+Competing grants will be funded at levels based on programmatic and Office of Grants Management funding recommendations.

 Non-competing grants (other than Centers) will be awarded at a reduction of no more than 3 percent from the committed level.
 Non-competing Center grants will be awarded at a reduction of no more than 5 percent from the committed level.
 Future year commitments will remain unchanged.
 This policy applies to all grants except Ruth L. Kirschstein National Research Service Awards, which will increase undergraduate and graduate student stipends by 2 percent.
 Entry level postdoctoral stipends will be increased to $42,000 with 4 percent increases between the individual levels of experience.